On this page

 What is hypothyroidism?

-In hypothyroidism, the thyroid gland does not make enough thyroid hormone.
+Hypothyroidism is a medical condition where the thyroid gland does not make enough thyroid hormone.

 Hypothyroidism can develop over many years without showing any symptoms.
 When symptoms do appear, they may be quite varied and can include:

 - being unable to stand the cold

 - brittle hair and nails, thinning hair

 - muscle pain

 Some people can have symptoms of hypothyroidism without any abnormality in their hormone levels.
 At other times, these symptoms may have different causes.
 If you are concerned about any of these symptoms, see your doctor.

 - surgery that removes some or all of the thyroid